Aquabbas/WhatToWear/README.md

    - Use algorithms and logic to analyze the weather conditions and user preferences and determine the suitable attire for Runs/Walks.
    - Consider factors such as temperature ranges, precipitation levels, wind conditions, and time of day to provide accurate and relevant clothing recommendations.

+5. Virtual Running Coach:
+   - Develop a separate module that interacts with the recommendation engine.
+   - Use the conversational AI model trained with the OpenAI API to process user queries, extract relevant information, and generate appropriate responses.
+   - Consider a conversational interface, such as a web-based/mobile-based chat interface, that allows users to engage in natural language conversations with the Virtual Running Coach, facilitating seamless interaction and guidance.

-5. Database (Optional):
+6. Database (Optional):
    - Depending on the requirements of your application, you may consider integrating a database to store user preferences, locations, or historical weather data.
    - Choose a suitable database system such as PostgreSQL or MySQL, and design the database schema accordingly.
    - Implement database operations to store and retrieve data as needed.

-6. Deployment and Hosting:
+7. Deployment and Hosting:
    - Select a hosting platform or server to deploy your web application, such as Heroku, AWS, or Azure.
    - Configure the deployment environment and ensure all necessary dependencies are included.
    - Set up appropriate security measures and configurations to protect user data and ensure secure communication with the Visual Crossing API.

-7. Third-Party Libraries and Tools:
+8. Third-Party Libraries and Tools:
-   - Explore and utilize relevant Python libraries for web development, such as Django or Flask for the backend, and libraries like requests for making HTTP requests to the Visual Crossing API.
+   - Explore and utilize relevant Python libraries for web development, such as FastAPI for the backend, and libraries like requests for making HTTP requests to the Visual Crossing API.
    - Leverage React libraries and tools for frontend development, such as Axios for making API calls to the backend.
    - Consider additional libraries or tools for UI components, data visualization, or styling to enhance the user experience.